phaseolud/mantis-ml-inversion-replication/README.md

 python cli.py train {?your_configuration_file.yaml}
 ```

-You can find the inversion grid and the geometry matrix for shot number 65903 on [this google drive](https://drive.google.com/drive/folders/1hxuSuCPjPOhwNOfia9q8m1M7VJkKuTa1?usp=sharing).
+You can find a geometry matrix for shot number 65903 on [this google drive](https://drive.google.com/drive/folders/1hxuSuCPjPOhwNOfia9q8m1M7VJkKuTa1?usp=sharing).

 ## Reproduction